Kimskogfelter/Dala-signal-konsult-ab/README.md

 ![Contact Us page made in wireframes](https://raw.githubusercontent.com/Kimskogfelter/Safari-Retreat/main/assets/images/readme/wireframes/contact-us.webp)

 ### TESTING

-#### I tested the website in Chrome, Firefox and Edge browser to see that all pages loaded and that every link, button, form, image and navigation menu was working.
+#### I tested the website in Chrome, Firefox and Edge browser to see that all pages loaded and that every link, button, form, image and navigation menu was working

 ### LIGHTHOUSE